-Dogs attending our group training classes are required to be spayed or neutered.
-Animals attending private training consultations or who are under six months of age are exempt from this requirement.
-All dogs should also be current on vaccinations, including a distemper/parvo combination vaccine and rabies vaccine (if six months or older).
+All dogs over six months must be spayed or neutered to attend group training classes.
+We offer private training consultations for people who have unaltered dogs.
+All dogs should also be healthy and current on vaccinations, including a distemper/parvo combination vaccine and rabies vaccine (once over six months).
 Dogs should be wearing a flat collar, harness or head halter and be on a four to six foot leash.
 We do not allow prong collars, electronic collars, chain collars, chain leashes or extending leashes in class.
 For additional information about our policies check out our FAQs. »

 Our Training Philosophy